Ballandean, Queensland

-Ballandean is in the Granite Belt Region of the Southern Downs.
-It is on the Queensland border with New South Wales.
-The town has a number of nearby vineyards which attracted tourists to the area.

 Geography

 The Severn River marks part of the northern boundary.
 Kelvin Grove Creek, Washpool Creek, Accommodation Creek and Smiths Creek all flow through Ballandean into the Severn River.

 The New England Highway passes through Ballandean from north to south in the north-east of Ballandean in close parallel to the Southern railway line.
 The Ballandean railway station is in this area and the urban development surrounds the railway station.
 The station is now closed as there are no passenger services on this line.
 The rest of the locality is predominantly farmland.

 Apple Vale is a neighbourhood in the north of the locality (28.8166°S 151.8°E).

 History

 The name Ballandean derives from the name of a pastoral run, belonging to Henry Hayter Nicol in 1841, believed to be linked to his childhood association with Ballindean House, near Inchture, Perthshire, Scotland.

 The town was surveyed and officially named in 1872.

 Thomas Henry Fletcher built the Britannia Inn in the same year which attracted other businesses to the area.
 Fletcher went on to establish the first commercial orchard on the Granite Belt.Ballandean Post Office opened on 1 January 1873.

 Land in Ballandean was open for selection on 17 April 1877; 98 mi2 were available.

 Ballandean State School opened on 18 January 1909 under head teacher Frances Emily Wallace.

 Apple Vale State School opened on 19 February 1914.
-Somme State School opened circa 1917.
-In 1924 the two schools became half-time schools in conjunction with Somme State School in Somme (meaning the two schools shared a single teacher).
+In 1924, it became a half-time school in conjunction with Somme State School in Somme (meaning the two schools shared a single teacher).
 Both schools closed in August 1927.
 Apple Vale State School was on the south-west corner of Sundown Road and Mcmeniman Road (28.8162°S 151.8074°E).